+Programme Title: MRes in International Relations What are the entry requirements?
 Upper-second class honours degree in Politics, International Relations, Critical Theory or a related discipline.
-Proficiency in English equivalent to IELTS 7.5

-Programme Title: MRes in International Relations How Do We Listen and Act on Your Feedback?
-The Staff-Student Liaison Committee provides a formal means of communication and discussion between Schools and its students.
-The committee consists of student representatives from each year in the school/institute together with appropriate representation from staff within the school/institute.
-It is designed to respond to the needs of students, as well as act as a forum for discussing programme and module developments.
-Staff-Student Liaison Committees meet regularly throughout the year.
-Each school operates a Learning and Teaching Committee, or equivalent, which advises the School/Institute Director of Taught Programmes on all matters relating to the delivery of taught programmes at school level including monitoring the application relevant QM policies and reviewing all proposals for module and programme approval and amendment before submission to Taught Programmes Board.
-Student views are incorporated in this Committee's work in a number of ways, such as through student membership, or consideration of student surveys.
-All schools operate an Annual Programme Review of their taught undergraduate and postgraduate provision.
-The process is normally organised at a School-level basis with the Head of School, or equivalent, responsible for the completion of the school.
-Annual Programme Reviews.
-Schools/institutes are required to produce a separate Annual Programme Review for undergraduate programmes and for postgraduate taught programmes using the relevant Undergraduate or Postgraduate Annual Programme Review pro-forma.
-Students' views are considered in this process through analysis of the module evaluations.
-Academic Support Students take part in a School wide induction programme.
-They will have a designated personal tutor as well as a designated dissertation supervisor, both of whom will meet with the students on a regular basis.
-The School has a Senior Tutor for MA students who will also be available to see students.
-Students are also kept informed about support and help available either within the school, such as dedicated personal adviser weeks, or support workshops organised by Advice and Counselling at QM or the Language and Learning Unit, via the postgraduate administrator and school office.
-Programme-specific Rules and Facts Specific Support for Disabled Students

-Queen Mary has a central Disability and Dyslexia Service (DDS) that offers support for all students with disabilities, specific learning difficulties and mental health issues.
-The DDS supports all Queen Mary students: full-time, part-time, undergraduate, postgraduate, UK and international at all campuses and all sites.
+Proficiency in English equivalent to IELTS 7.5 How will the quality of the programme be managed and enhanced?
+How do we lie act on your feedback? sten to and The Staff-Student Liaison Committee provides a formal means of communication and discussion between Schostudents.
+The committee consists of student representatives from each year in the school/institute together wirepresentation from staff within the school/institute.
+It is designed to respond to the needs of students, as well for discussing programme and module developments.
+Staff-Student Liaison Committees meet regularly through ith appropriate I as act as a forum Each school operates a Learning and Teaching Committee, or equivalent, which advises the School/Institute Di Programmes on all matters relating to the delivery of taught programmes at school level including monitoring relevant QM policies and reviewing all proposals for module and programme approval and amendment before Taught Programmes Board.
+Student views are incorporated in this Committee's work in a number of ways, such student membership, or consideration of student surveys. y the application o e submission to All schools operate an Annual Programme Review of their taught undergraduate and postgraduate provision. normally organised at a School-level basis with the Head of School, or equivalent, responsible for the completic Annual Programme Reviews.
+Schools/institutes are required to produce a separate Annual Programme Review programmes and for postgraduate taught programmes using the relevant Undergraduate or Postgraduate Annual Review pro-forma.
+Students' views are considered in this process through analysis of the module evaluations. on of the school's for undergradua What academic support is available?
+Students take part in a School wide induction programme.
+They will have a designated personal tutor as well a dissertation supervisor, both of whom will meet with the students on a regular basis.
+The School has a Senior T students who will also be available to see students.
+Students are also kept informed about support and help available either within the school, such as dedicated p weeks, or support workshops organised by Advice and Counselling at QM or the Language and Learning Unit, a postgraduate administrator and school office. utor for MA personal adviser Programme-specific rules and facts How inclusive is the programme for all students, including those with disabilities?
+Queen Mary has a central Disability and Dyslexia Service (DDS) that offers support for all students with disability learning difficulties and mental health issues.
+The DDS supports all Queen Mary students: full-time, part-time, uses postgraduate, UK and international at all campuses and all sites.